fleetdm/fleet/index.md

 Tool for profiling performance on Windows

 ### [pkg/](/pkg)
-Packages that are used by various fleet server and client commands
+Packages that are used by various Fleet server and client commands

 - [buildpkg](/pkg/buildpkg)
-   Package for building fleet components
+   Package for building Fleet components, specifically Fleet Desktop.
 - [certificate](/pkg/certificate)
    Package for handling TLS certificates
 - [download](/pkg/download)